oligoden/meta/meta.json-Reference.md

 }
 ```

-The FSs can contain child FSs within an `directories` object, aswell as file objects as key-value pairs under an object with a `files` key.
+The `directories` can contain child `directories` objects, aswell as `files` objects as key-value pairs.
 These are the files that will be built.

 ```json